sskeirik/ROSRV/docs/pandoc-source.md

-Currently, we depend on [KeymaeraX](http://www.ls.cs.cmu.edu/KeYmaeraX/) [@KeymaeraXUrl], a dL theorem prover for parising and reasoning about differenial dynamic logic formulas, and on ModelPlex [@ModelPlex2016], a tool built on top of KeymaeraX to generate monitoring code.
+Currently, we depend on [KeymaeraX](http://www.ls.cs.cmu.edu/KeYmaeraX/) [@KeymaeraXUrl], a dL theorem prover for parsing and reasoning about differenial dynamic logic formulas, and on ModelPlex [@ModelPlex2016], a tool built on top of KeymaeraX to generate monitoring code.
 For instrumentation, the C plugin relies on [LLVM](https://llvm.org) [@LLVMUrl]

 #### ROSMOP

-ROSMOP is an instance of MOP for the widely used Robot Operating System (ROS). one of ROSMOP's main strength's is the frontend-syntax of it's language client.
+ROSMOP is an instance of MOP for the widely used Robot Operating System (ROS).
+One of ROSMOP's main strength's is the frontend-syntax of it's language client.
 ROSMOP allows declaration of events (with arguments), where the user writes *patterns* to bind relevant parts of a message's arguments to the event.
 For instance, consider the following specification -